-Dams assigned as high hazard potential are those where failure or mis-operation of the dam will probably cause the loss of human life.
-Economic, environmental, and lifeline losses may also occur, but they are not necessary for this classification.
+Dams assigned the high hazard potential classification are those where failure or mis-operation will probably cause loss of human life.

-Dams and impoundments shall comply with all applicable requirements of Parts II, III, and IV of this Volume, and Applicant's Handbook Volume I. The discharge capacity and/or storage capacity must be capable of safely handling the following spillway design floods.
+Dams and impoundments shall comply with all applicable requirements of Part II, III, and IV of this volume.
+The discharge capacity and/or storage capacity must be capable of safely handling the following spillway design floods.
 Low hazard dams, less than 25 feet in height, shall safely handle the 100-year critical duration rainfall event.
 All other dams shall safely handle the Probable Maximum Precipitation (PMP).
-The PMP for the district is 31 inches for a period over a 200-square mile drainage area.
+The PMP for the District area is 31 inches for a period over a 200-square mile drainage area.
 This precipitation must be increased by a multiplier of 1.23 for 10-square mile drainage basins and 1.05 for 100-square mile drainage basins.
 The PMP in design serves to eliminate the possibility of the addition of sudden structural failure to already serious flood conditions.
 The design height of an earth embankment must be sufficient to contain or control the most restrictive of the following situations, acting singularly or in combination:

-- 1. Peak water elevation in the reservoir or pond area; - 2.
-Wave run-up above the peak water elevation; - 3.
-Hydraulic head to achieve minimum, emergency spillway discharge; - 4.
-Anticipated soil consolidation and settlement in the embankment soil mass and foundation zone; plus - 5.
-An additional amount as a factor of safety based upon the accuracy and precision of the data and calculations used to determine any of these conditions.
+- (a) Peak water elevation in the reservoir or pond area; - (b) Wave run-up above the peak water elevation; - (c) Hydraulic head to achieve minimum, emergency spillway discharge; - (d) Anticipated soil consolidation and settlement in the embankment soil mass and foundation zone; plus - (e) An additional amount as a factor of safety based upon the accuracy and precision of the data and calculations used to determine any of these conditions.